Green Power Partnership Communications Support

 Many people have a limited understanding of green power and its benefits.
 Take the time to explain these issues in detail and provide simple information about how your green power purchase will make a difference.

-Also, the more specific a statement is about green power use, the more convincing it is likely to be.
-Provide details about your green power use to explain exactly what you are doing to help the environment, how using green power reduces your carbon footprint, and any potential economic benefits (for example, supporting the construction of a new green power project).
+The more specific a statement about green power use is, the more convincing it will be.
+Provide details about your green power use to explain exactly how your actions are helping the environment, reducing your organization's carbon footprint, and fostering any potential economic benefits (for example, supporting the construction of a new green power project).
+For information on making solar power use claims, see the Guide to Making Claims About Your Solar Power Use (pdf) .
+For examples of acceptable claims, visit the Solar Power Use Claims webpage.

 - Make Your Message Tangible

 EPA can provide your organization communications support upon request.
-Contact Melissa Klein (email@example.com, 202-343-9207).
+Contact us for more information.

-EPA has also developed other tools and services that Partners can use to promote their green power commitments.
+EPA has also developed other tools and services for Partners to promote their green power use.

 EPA Green Power Partner Mark.
 Partners can include the Green Power Partner mark in outreach and communications materials.
 The Green Power Partner mark reinforces your environmental leadership and your commitment to the use of renewable energy.
-Learn more about the EPA Green Power Partner Mark.
-Learn more about the Guidelines for Proper Use of the Mark.
+Learn more about the EPA Green Power Partner Mark and the Green Power Partnership Partner Mark Use and Reproduction Guidelines (pdf) .